 T20 World Cup: Each team's finals hopes explained

-Australia and New Zealand are on a collision course in Group A while Group B is wide open as the tournament heats up
+Australia and New Zealand will play off for a semi-final spot in Group A while Group B remains wide open as the tournament heats up

-Alongside India in Group A, Australia and New Zealand are the teams battling it out for the other top-two position, while a couple of unexpected results has thrown Group B wide open.
+Alongside India in Group A, Australia and New Zealand are the teams who remain alive, while a couple of unexpected results have thrown Group B wide open.

 Below, we take a look at the semi-finals calculations.